Constructive Trust in California for Real Estate Co-Ownership

 Importantly, if no res exists, then there is nothing over which the complaining party can obtain a constructive trust.

-Sarah withdrew $10,000 from her bank account to buy a car.
+Sarah withdrew $10,000 from her bank account to buy a house.
 Sarah put the money in an envelope in her room.
-Sarah’s boyfriend, Jim, finds the money and uses it to buy a motorcycle in his name.
+Sarah’s boyfriend, Jim, finds the money and uses it to buy the house in his name with a $20,000 down payment.
 Jim has wrongfully taken and used money that belongs to Sarah.
 Jim no longer has the $10,000.
-However, Sarah can show the court that she withdrew the money from her account and that Jim took it and bought a motorcycle.
-Through a method called “tracing” the court can find that Jim has title to the motorcycle but must give the motorcycle to Sarah even though the $10,000 that was Sarah’s is no longer in cash form.
+However, Sarah can show the court that she withdrew the money from her account and that Jim took it and bought half of the house.
+Through a method called “tracing” the court can find that Jim has title to the house but must give one-half of the house to Sarah even though the $10,000 that was Sarah’s is no longer in cash form.